 Besides the biblical roots of using music to help enter Gods presence, we also find historical roots in the book titled ‘The Practice of the Presence of God’ including letters by 17th century French monk Brother Lawrence.
 The Catholic Church describe ‘soaking’ as silent worship or contemplative prayer and it's practise has been around for centuries.

 In the Catechism of the Catholic Church, St. Teresa states: "Contemplative prayer is a close sharing between friends; it means taking time frequently to be alone with Him who we know loves us.
 It seeks Him 'whom my soul loves'.
 It is Jesus, and in Him, the Father.
 We seek Him, because to desire Him is always the beginning of love, and we seek Him in that pure faith which causes us to be born of Him and to live in Him.
 In this inner prayer we can still meditate, but our attention is fixed on the Lord himself."

-Soaking music as a genre is a relatively new on the Christian music scene and is commonly used to describe music that is used during christian contemplative prayer.
-The genre has developed to include spontaneous singing, free praise, and instrumental sections.
+Soaking music as a music genre is a relatively new and has developed to include spontaneous singing, free praise, and the prophetic.
 Often spontaneous in nature, it includes an unstructured approach with plenty of space and a relaxing mood.
 Simple and melodic lines are used and sudden changes or upbeat, driving rhythms are often avoided.